• infobot@lakesoffire.org

 • All structures, including tie downs, must be inside the campsite markers.

-Remember that while Open Camping is quieter than the rest of Lakes of Fire, no place at Lucky Lake is quiet before around 4 in the morning or after 10 am, except for the Dere Kamp, where sound is more limited.
+Remember that while Open Camping is quieter than the rest of Lakes of Fire, no place at the event is quiet before around 4 in the morning or after 10 am.
 Some theme camps run music at a lower volume over the entire weekend.
-Please see the Sound section for specific rules, including rules that apply only to the Dere Kamp.
+Please see the Sound section for specific rules.

 There are no lifeguards – swim at your own risk.
 Bikes are welcome, and there are several trails and dirt roads on the premises.